This website uses cookies that store information about your usage of the page. By continuing to use this page you confirm you are happy with that.

 @article{Ayub2024a,

-author = "Ayub, Ali and Francesco, Zachary and Holthaus, Patrick and Nehaniv, Chrystopher and Dautenhahn, Kerstin",
+author = "Ayub, Ali and Francesco, Zachary and Holthaus, Patrick and Nehaniv, Chrystopher L. and Dautenhahn, Kerstin",

 title = "{Continual Learning through Human-Robot Interaction -- Human Perceptions of a Continual Learning Robot in Repeated Interactions}",